Motorbike crash near Kaeo sparks scrub fire

 Three helicopters fought the fire from the air, taking water from the Kaeo River, meanwhile fire crews from Kerikeri, Kaeo, Mangonui and Cavalli Rural Fire Force were on the ground.

-Three houses on the ridge above the crash scene were threatened, the fire has now been contained and ground crews are working to dampen hot spots.
+Three houses on the ridge above the crash scene were threatened.
+The fire has now been contained and ground crews are working to dampen down hot spots.